An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Home tanning devices and tanning salons are not usually recommended, but they may be helpful for people who do not have access to a medical facility.
 Many people have achieved a significant reduction in symptoms after taking acitretin and being exposed to a UVB commercial tanning unit (specifically, a Wolff tanning bed).

 However, UV outputs can vary widely among tanning beds and salons.
 Some units emit UVA radiation, which poses a higher risk for skin cancers.
-Adverse effects of tanning salons that use UVA or UVB radiation are the same as with any UV phototherapies, including a risk for skin cancer.
-Use of home units should be followed with a physician.
+Adverse effects of tanning salons that use UVA or UVB radiation are the same as with any UV phototherapies, including an increased risk for skin cancer.
+Use of home units should be followed with a physician to regulate UV exposure.

 Reducing Stress and Anxiety